lyst/lightfm/README.md

 - adadelta: [5]

 ## Installation
 Install from pypi using pip: `pip install lightfm`.
+Everything should work out-of-the box on Linux and Windows using MSVC.

 Note for OSX users: due to its use of OpenMP, `lightfm` does not compile under Clang.
 To install it, you will need a reasonably recent version of `gcc` (from Homebrew for instance).
 This should be picked up by `setup.py`; if it is not, please open an issue.